 When does the Regional Ratings Committee and the National Ratings Committee review ratings to determine if any rider ratings need to be changed?

-A rider with a rating of 1-7 could typically only have their rider rating increased or decreased a maximum of twice annually (spring review, by April 30th and fall review, after the World Championship Show), and that would only occur as appropriate and after a detailed review by the Regional Ratings Committee and National Ratings Committee.
-Except for “N” rated riders, no rider can have their rating number increased after April 30th of the competition year unless approved by both the National Ratings Committee and the Executive Committee.
+A rider with a rating of 1-7 could typically only have their rider rating increased or decreased a maximum of twice annually (summer review, by June 30th and fall review, after the World Championship Show), and that would only occur as appropriate and after a detailed review by the Regional Ratings Committee and National Ratings Committee.
+Except for “N” rated riders, no rider can have their rating number increased after June 30th of the competition year unless approved by both the National Ratings Committee and the Executive Committee.

 The USTPA Regional Ratings Committee and National Ratings Committee make every effort to assign consistent and fair ratings to every rider, and the twice-annual review process helps alleviate the likelihood that a rider’s rating would ever change more than one rating point with a single change.
 However, while unlikely, there is no rule prohibiting such an increase or decrease.